regix1/lancache-manager/RELICENSE-ANNOUNCEMENT.md

 Why the change?
 To keep LANCache Manager healthy and open for the long run, and to make sure improvements flow back to the community instead of disappearing into closed forks.
-Thanks for being here, and happy to answer any questions in the comments.
+Thanks for being here, and happy to answer any questions in discord.

 — Regix